SSamit7/Ssamit7/README.md

   Front-end clone using HTML & CSS

 - **Twitter Clone**
   UI clone of Twitter homepage

+ -**Item Tracker
+  A tracker to track the exchange of Money for gold with real time intrest calculation For Mobile and PC

 ---